EQ Future Leaders Portfolios

 Health & wellbeing policies or theme

-Find funds with policies or themes that set out their approach to health and wellbeing issues.
-Funds of this kind typically aim to invest in companies with high standards - or encourage high standards.
-Themed funds are likely to have more of an emphasis on this area.
-Strategies vary.
-See fund information for further detail.
+Has policies or themes that set out their approach to health and wellbeing issues, typically aims to invest in companies with high standards - or encourage high standards.

-Diversity, equality & inclusion Policy (fund level)
+Diversity, equality & inclusion Policy (product level)

-Find individual funds that have a written diversity policy – where the fund manager will aim to select companies with a carefully considered, sound approach to diversity.
-This should ideally cover a range of issues including gender, ethnicity, disability, beliefs, sexual orientation, etc.
+Has a written diversity policy – where the manager will aim to select companies with a carefully considered, positive employment standards.
+This may cover a range of issues including gender, ethnicity, disability, beliefs and sexual orientation.

 Responsible mining policy

-Fund has a policy that explains their position on which mining companies they may or may not invest in.
+Has a policy that explains their position on which mining companies they may or may not invest in.
 Typically this may mean only investing in assets with high environmental and social standards.
 This is a growing concern given demand for rare earth metals eg lithium, cobalt.
-See fund information.

 Ethical Values Led Exclusions